Grieving a Pet: the Loss of a Dear Animal Friend

 Step four: you can’t just replace your old pets with new ones

-Let’s return to the case of Barbara Streisand.
+Let’s return to the case of Barbra Streisand.
 It doesn’t make sense to substitute one pet for another.
 Expecting this new pet to have the same character, behavior, and personality as the other is unrealistic.

 Each animal is unique and it’s important to give yourself time to grieve.
 You must accept the death of your pet and keep your memories in a special place in your heart.
 Later, if you feel like it, you can open the door to another animal.
 In short, getting another pet right away isn’t the best way to grieve the one that is no longer with you.